Frequently Asked Questions

 Q: How old does my child have to be to have lessons?

 A: Our Grouped, Paired and Individual lessons are available from Age 7 upwards.
 We also offer a range of classes specially designed for younger musicians.
-Our “Mini Musicians” classes cater for ages 5 and up.
-See our Mini Musicians pages for more information.
+Our “Mini Maestros” classes cater for ages 4 and up.
+See our Mini Maestros page for more information.

 Q: Do you teach adults too?

 A: Absolutely, yes!
-About 30% of people attending our centre for lessons each week are adults.
-Some of these came to us as complete beginners, others were already accomplished musicians, and some were returning to music lessons later in life having played in their younger days.
-Whatever your situation, we would hope we can help.
+We currently teach a large number of adults.
+Some of these came to us as complete beginners, others were already accomplished musicians, and some were returning to music lessons later in life.
+Whatever your situation, we can help.
 Please note that adult lessons are typically offered as Individual or Paired.

 Q: What days and times are you open?